Written by Divinity Nutra, Updated on February 25, 2023

 A similar double-blind, randomized, and placebo-controlled trial administered turmeric to a group of patients with type 2 diabetes.
 The length of the study was also 12 weeks, with the treatment group consuming 1,000 mg of curcumin with piperine per day.

-Keep in mind, the majority of turmeric capsules on the market contain piperine, an extract from black pepper that significantly enhances curcumin absorption in the body.
+Keep in mind that the majority of turmeric capsules on the market contain piperine, an extract from black pepper that significantly enhances curcumin absorption in the body.
 Research suggests that piperine on its own contains potential lipid-lowering and fat-reducing effects.

 It’s also worth noting that conditions such as hypothyroidism can negatively affect the body’s ability to break down LDL cholesterol as efficiently as usual.
 Fortunately, turmeric is good for thyroid function, as well.

-Does turmeric lower cholesterol and triglycerides?
+Is turmeric good for cholesterol and triglycerides?
 The answer appears to be, yes, in certain circumstances.
 The evidence suggests that curcumin can improve blood lipid profiles in patients who are obese, diabetic, or have non-alcoholic fatty liver disease, metabolic syndrome, or acute coronary syndrome.
 In other words, curcumin performs best if you have a condition that subjects you to a greater risk of high cholesterol.

-While some studies did show beneficial effects on healthy individuals, the results are rarely significant.
-If you’re considering a turmeric curcumin supplement for lowering cholesterol, please consult with a certified medical professional to see if curcumin can help your situation.
+While several studies showed beneficial effects on healthy individuals, it’s important to not rely on turmeric alone.
+Diet, exercise, and an overall healthier lifestyle can go a long way.
+If you’re considering turmeric for cholesterol, please consult with a certified medical professional to see if curcumin can help your situation.